20+ Harmful Effects of Caffeine

 - Caffeine consumption can lead to increased anxiety, depression, and the need for anxiety medication.
 Src and Src.
 See also our article as to why caffeine causes anxiety and panic attacks.

 - Caffeine increases the amount of sugary beverages consumed by people, which contributes to obesity and diabetes.
 Src.

-- Caffeine inhibits collagen production in skin.
-This effect is dose dependant but really heavy caffeine consumers should be aware.
+- Caffeine inhibits collagen production in the skin.
+This effect is dose dependant, but really heavy caffeine consumers should be aware.
 The Study.

 - Caffeine interferes with ossification and could also lead to greater risk of bone fractures.
 This is dose dependent, but heavy caffeine consumers should take note.
 Study 1 (pdf) Study 2 .